Explained: UAE’s new exam and assessment policies for students

 Q: What changes have been made to formative and central assessments for Cycles 2 and 3?

-A: For students in Cycles 2 and 3, the Ministry of Education has modified the assessment percentages to 40% for formative assessments and 60% for central assessments conducted at the end of each term.
+A: For students in Cycles 2 and 3, the Ministry of Education has modified the assessment percentages to 40 per cent for formative assessments and 60 per cent for central assessments conducted at the end of each term.
 This adjustment emphasises the importance of continuous assessment throughout the year, rather than relying solely on end-of-term exams.

 Q: What led to these updates in assessment weightings?